jameswassinger/jameswassinger/README.md

 You can read my publications at [jameswassinger.com](https://jameswassinger.com)

-If you would like to support my continued content creation please feel free to leave a tip in the [🫙 Tip Jar](https://buymeacoffee.com/jameswassinger)
+If you're loving what I create and want to help me keep doing it, please consider making a contribution.
+It really means a lot!
+[Contribute](https://buymeacoffee.com/jameswassinger)